This New York firm brings elite corporate law to the table without the side of sharp elbows.

 Interviewees outside OCI: undisclosed

-Simpson interviews at the top 25 schools, as well as regional schools local to its five US offices.
-Additionally, the firm attends job fairs and holds resume drops at several schools.
+Simpson interviews largely from the top 25 schools, as well as regional schools local to its five US offices, through formal pre-OCI programs, resume collects and OCI.
 Rising 2L students may also apply to the firm directly through the firm’s website at: https://www.stblaw.com/your-career/summer-program/how-to-apply.
+Simpson opens the 2L summer application process in mid-May.

 2L Diversity Fellowship

-Diverse students are encouraged to apply directly through the firm’s website for the Conrad Harper 2L Diversity Fellowship.
-Named in honor of the Simpson Thacher retired partner and distinguished civil rights leader, the Conrad Harper Diversity Fellowship seeks to promote the advancement and retention of lawyers from groups historically underrepresented in the legal profession.
-The Fellowship offers $50,000, paid in periodic financial stipends, to help defray the cost of tuition, loans and other law school-related expenses.
+Students are encouraged to apply directly through the firm’s website for the Conrad Harper 2L Diversity Fellowship.
+Named in honor of Simpson Thacher retired partner and distinguished civil rights leader, the Conrad Harper Diversity Fellowship seeks to increase and support Simpson’s pipeline of associates from diverse backgrounds.
+The Fellowship awards recipients $50,000, paid in two installments, to help defray the cost of tuition, loans and other law school-related expenses.

 Top tips for this stage: